Biography

 She

-is married to Danny Vendramini a science writer and they have two
+was married to Danny Vendramini, a science writer and they have two

 daughters Josie and Bella and two granddaughters Siona and Sabela.
-They
+She lives in Sydney.

 Agent